JMongol/twilio-test-toolkit/README.md

 	@call.follow_redirect				# Follows the <Redirect> in the current scope and returns a new CallScope object.
 The original scope is not modified.
 	@call.follow_redirect! 				# Follows the <Redirect> in the current scope and updates the scope to the new path.

-Although it's allowed by TwiML (as of this writing), multiple <Redirect>s in a scope aren't effectively allowed, as only the first one will ever be used.
-Thus, TTT only looks at the first <Redirect> it finds in the given scope.
+Although it's allowed by TwiML (as of this writing), multiple Redirects in a scope aren't effectively allowed, as only the first one will ever be used.
+Thus, TTT only looks at the first Redirect it finds in the given scope.

 Contributing
 ================